Skip to content

 PAQ (Potentially Asked Questions)

-Why the name invoker?
+Why the name command?
 Why not click?

 What about adding Invoker defaults for <form>?